Darkelf2024/Darkelf-Browser/OSINT Resources.md

 Command-Line Interface Tools like the Friend List Scraper facilitate efficient data gathering from large social networks, enabling researchers to collect names and usernames from extensive friend lists.

-OSINT Tools and Resources including Maltego, SpiderFoot, and FOCA offer powerful capabilities for data visualization, network footprinting, and intelligence gathering.
-These tools help researchers and security professionals analyze and visualize complex data relationships and network structures.
+OSINT Tools and Resources including Maltego, SpiderFoot, KeePassXC, and FOCA offer powerful capabilities for data visualization, network footprinting, intelligence gathering, and secure management of credentials.
+KeePassXC, in particular, adds a crucial layer of security for managing sensitive information acquired during investigations.

 Educational Resources such as ManchesterCF offering extensive training in OSINT and financial sectors.
 TCM-SEC offers structured training and certifications in OSINT and cybersecurity.
 These platforms provide valuable knowledge and practical skills for individuals looking to deepen their understanding of these fields.